Vaccinium glaucoalbum

+Vaccinium glaucoalbum, the grey-white blueberry, is an Asian species of Vaccinium.

+Description

+It is an evergreen shrub with white-bloomed black berries.

+Taxonomy

+Vaccinium glaucoalbum was first described for science by Charles Baron Clarke in the third volume of Joseph Dalton Hooker's Flora of British India, published in 1882.
+Clarke attributed the name to Hooker.
+In the same work, Clarke also described V. sikkimense, which some sources treat as a synonym of V. glaucoalbum, while others agree that it is a separate species.

+Distribution and habitat

-Vaccinium glaucoalbum, the grey-white blueberry, is a species of Vaccinium native to Nepal, east Himalaya, and Myanmar, and Tibet and Yunnan in China.
-An evergreen shrub with white-bloomed black berries, it has gained the Royal Horticultural Society's Award of Garden Merit as an ornamental.
+The species is native to Nepal, the east Himalayas, Myanmar, Tibet, and Yunnan in China.

 It grows in thickets and forest margins.

+Uses

+The species has gained the Royal Horticultural Society's Award of Garden Merit as an ornamental.
 Local people collect and eat the fruit.

-Taxonomy

-Vaccinium glaucoalbum was first described for science by Charles Baron Clarke in the third volume of Hooker's Flora of British India, published in 1882.
-Clarke attributed the name to Hooker.
-In the same work, Clarke also described Vaccinium sikkimense.
-Some sources agree this is a separate species, while others treat it as a synonym of V. glaucoalbum.